 B. Filter Configuration

-To generate PDFs without applying filters or slicers, leave the Slicer/ Filter Title and Value columns blank.
+If you don't want to apply filters or slicers, leave the Slicer/ Filter Title and Value columns blank.

 A. Slicer Configuration